 Know Your Fishermen

 Sitka Salmon Shares is built around a humble collective of committed fishermen that put quality first and handle fish one at a time with respect and care.
-It’s their livelihood, after all, and many of our fishermen have been using these highly selective, small-batch fishing methods for generations.
+It’s their livelihood after all, and many of our fishermen have been using these highly selective, small-batch fishing methods for generations.
 Read on to get to know your fishermen — from how they got started, why they love life on the open water, and why they are part of Sitka Salmon Shares.

 Get to know the source of our fish and our great partners a bit more below!

 Alaska Glacier Seafoods

 Owned and operated by the Erickson family, Alaska Glacier Seafoods is committed to responsible harvesting that leads to high-quality, wild Alaska seafood.
 We work with Alaska Glacier Seafoods to bring our members Pacific cod, salmon burger, halibut burger, and Bairdi crab from the southeast waters north of Sitka around the state capital of Juneau, Alaska.

 Copper River Seafoods was founded in 1996 by merging three fisherman-owned direct marketing entities into one.
 Initially focused on maximizing the value of the salmon resource from its namesake and renowned Copper River, the company has diversified and grown into a buyer and processor of numerous seafood species across diverse regions of Alaska.
 With processing plants located in Cordova, Anchorage, Naknek (Bristol Bay), Kenai, Togiak, and Kotzebue, the company is recognized today as a premier producer of Alaska seafood with a deep commitment to the state of Alaska.